not-finley/Raytracer/README.md

 ==========================
 Ever since I discovered the power of raytracing as a pre-teen, hudled over my computer creating my first donught in Blender, I knew it would become one of my major interests.

 This summer I have tasked myself with finally learning the basics, and a little more, of programming ray tracing.
-My highschool math teacher and one of my main insperations Mr.Fryer-Davis introduced me to this series back in highschool, at that time I was afraid of C based languages so I lost my steam.
+My highschool math teacher Mr.Fryer-Davis introduced me to this series back in highschool, at that time I was afraid of C based languages so I lost my steam.

 Fast forward to summer of 2024, with one year of university under my belt I have completed a course in C and feel a lot more comfortable in picking up C++.
 I see this as a good way to kill two birds with one stone, as I have an upcoming object oriented programming cource in C++.
 This will allow me to get a headstart on learning the language.